Coming Soon

 Meet Finley

-At 13 years old, Finley survived multiple strokes — including a suspected massive cerebrovascular event — and the diagnostic uncertainty that too many caregivers face alone.
+At 13 years old, Finley survived 3 strokes and multiple transient ischemic attacks (TIAs), with hypothyroidism as a predisposing condition, and the diagnostic uncertainty that too many caregivers face alone.
 Through each episode, his owner navigated the gap between what veterinary science knows and what pet owners can access.

-That experience — the confusion, the isolation, the lack of clear information, and the financial weight of specialist care — is exactly what this Foundation and Initiative exist to address.
+That experience — the confusion, the isolation, the lack of clear information, and the financial weight of specialist care — is exactly what this Foundation exists to address.
 Finley's story is not unique.
 But it is the reason this work began.

 We are actively building this organization